ic-labs/django-icekit/docs/contributing/source-setup.rst

 Setting up a new project from source, with Docker
 =================================================

-You can run the ICEkit project template as-is, without first creating a project from the template.
+You can run the included project template inside the repo, without first creating a project from the template.

 Get the code::